IHA Hospital Economic Impact Report

 The IHA study also examined the economic impact of other sectors in the state's health care industry, including nursing homes and residential care, pharmacies, ambulatory health care services, home health care services, and physicians, dentists and other health practitioners.

 While hospitals are by far the greatest economic contributor to Iowa's health care industry, these other sectors also have significant impact.
-For example, health care practitioners, such as physicians and dentists, directly and indirectly provide more than 77,000 jobs with an economic impact of nearly $4.6 billion.
-Similarly, nursing homes and other residential care providers create nearly 73,000 jobs and add more than $2.1 billion to the economy.
-Because of the "multiplier" effect, the IHA study found that health care in Iowa provides about 321,000 jobs, or more than one-fifth of Iowa's total non-farm work force.
-In terms of economic impact, Iowa's health care industry is worth more than $14.5 billion.
+For example, health care practitioners, such as physicians and dentists, directly and indirectly provide more than 44,000 jobs with an economic impact of more than $3.6 billion.
+Similarly, nursing homes and other residential care providers create more than 56,000 jobs and add more than $1.7 billion to the economy.
+Because of the "multiplier" effect, the IHA study found that health care in Iowa provides about 307,000 jobs, or more than one-fifth of Iowa's total non-farm work force.
+In terms of economic impact, Iowa's health care industry is worth more than $14.7 billion.

 Hospitals: An Economic Priority

 Each year, Iowans invest in their hospitals.
 They recognize community-based health care as a statewide priority and support hospitals through millions of dollars in personal donations and thousands of hours in volunteer time.
 Iowa leaders both in the state Legislature and in Congress should share that priority.
 To expand and attract business, keep young people and families in our state, and ensure the future of communities both small and large, hospitals must be a central part of our leaders' economic plans.
-Simply put, with more than 136,000 jobs and nearly $6.2 billion at stake, the health of Iowans and the health of their state's economy both depend on hospitals.
+Simply put, with nearly 120,000 jobs and more than $6 billion at stake, the health of Iowans and the health of their state's economy both depend on hospitals.